Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Implementation

 Next, we have the parameter $k$, which is the number of nearest neighbours used in the density computation.
-Increasing $k$ smooths out the inverse Morse density $\beta(x)$.
+Increasing $k$ smooths out the inverse lens-space density $\beta(x)$.
 Moreover, the choice of $k$ is very influential on the runtime of the reference implementation; computing the $k$-nn graph is the slowest operation in density-based Mapper.
 For this reason, you want to take $k$ as small as you can get away with.
 Unfortunately, as you reduce $k$, the value of $\beta(x)$ becomes more and more sensitive to small changes in the relative position of the embedded samples $x_i$.
 This means that for low $k$, the results of the Mapper become less robust to changes in representation of the samples in $\mathbb{R}^d$.
 For datasets with 100k-1M points, we have empirically found that $100 \leq k \leq 250$ seems to be reasonable.

-Finally, there is the choice of the kernel $K$.
-The simplest choice is to use square kernels, with width varying as a function of $\beta$.
-When your clustering algorithm of choice does not support passing weights for the points, any other kernel is equivalent to a square kernel.
-However, if you are using a clustering algorithm that can take weights for the points, such as \verb|scikit-learn.cluster.DBSCAN|, then the values of $K(x,t)$ can be used as weights for the points to get more refined clusters.
+Finally, there is the choice of the $f$-kernel function $K$.
+The simplest choice is to use square kernels whose width varies as a function of the lens-space density $\rho$.
+Proposition \ref{prop:every-square} demonstrates that if your clustering algorithm cannot use the value of $K$ to weigh input points, any kernel choice is equivalent to a square kernel.
+However, if you are using a clustering algorithm that can take weights for the points, such as \verb|scikit-learn.cluster.DBSCAN|, then the values of $K$ can be used as weights for the points to get more refined clusters.
 In the reference implementation, the Gaussian kernel from Proposition \ref{proposition:gkernel} is available as an alternative to the square kernel.

-Using the reference implementation, one can recover standard Mapper by choosing a square kernel, and setting the \verb|rate_sensitivity| parameter equal to 0.
-This will skip the density computation, and the square kernel $K_i$ will be equal to the characteristic function of $U_i$, for every interval in the cover $\cU$.
+Using the reference implementation, one can recover standard Mapper by choosing a square kernel and setting the \verb|rate_sensitivity| parameter equal to 0.
+This will skip the density computation, and use square kernels that match the characteristic functions of the intervals in the cover of the lens-space.
+Doing this gives a kerneled cover equal to the pullback cover $f^{-1}(\cU)$, and the subsequent steps are the same as in standard Mapper.